 - Highly qualified staff with proven ability to develop drugs

-- An innovative project portfolio consisting of differentiated first generation disease modifying drug candidates for neurodegenerative diseases, related diagnostics and technology and a new treatment concept for complete Spinal Cord Injury
+- An innovative project portfolio consisting of differentiated first generation disease modifying drug candidates for neurodegenerative diseases, as well as related diagnostics and technology

 - Strategic collaborations and partnerships with the global pharma companies Eisai and AbbVie and funding from the EU’s Horizon2020 that validate the ability of the research organization and the potential of the drug candidates